wp-plugins/leaflet-maps-marker/trunk/readme.txt

 == Upgrade Notice ==

+= 1.1 =
+Added new features and bugfixes - see http://www.mapsmarker.com/changelog for details

 = 1.0 =
 Initial release

 == Changelog ==

+= 1.1 - 08.01.2012 =
+NEW: show standalone maps in fullscreen mode
+NEW: create QR code images for standalone maps in fullscreen mode
+NEW: API links (KML, GeoJSON, Fullscreen, QR Code, Wikitude) now only work if plugin is active
+NEW: German translation
+NEW: Japanese translation thanks to Shu Higashi (@higa4)
+NEW: option to show/hide WMS layer legend link
+NEW: option to disable global statistics
+CHANGED: added more default marker icons, based on the top 100 icons from the Map Icons Collections
+CHANGED: added attribution text field in settings for custom overlays
+CHANGED: removed settings for Wikitude debug lon/lat -> now marker lat/lon respectively layer center lat/lon are used when Wikitude API links are called without explicit parameters &latitude= and &longitude=
+CHANGED: default setting fields can now be changed by focusing with mouse click
+CHANGED: added icons to API links on backend for better usability
+BUGFIX: dynamic preview of marker/layer panel in backend not working as designed
+BUGFIX: language pot-file didn´t include all text strings for translations
+BUGFIX: active translations made setting tabs unaccessible

 = 1.0 - 01.01.2012 =
 * NEW: Initial release